apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 Previously-recorded boolean values for this flag as `true` or `false` should be automatically translated by CAS to their `TRUE` or `FALSE` equivalent.

-## Ticket Registry Distributed Locks
+### Ticket Registry Distributed Locks

 Ticket registry operations should now support [distributed locking](../ticketing/Ticket-Registry-Locking.html).
 Lock implementations are available for JVM memory (default), Redis, ZooKeeper and JDBC technologies.

+## Hazelcast Discovery w/ Google Cloud Platform

 ### Testing Strategy